Interested in becoming a VISTA?

 Overseen by City First Homes, the Douglass Community Land Trust (CLT) is a community-based initiative to preserve and increase affordable housing and prevent displacement, initially focused on DC’s wards 7 and 8.
 The key results for the Douglass CLT will be to preserve long-term affordability, creating community-held assets, and to build assets for individuals and families, particularly for long-term residents of Anacostia and other neighborhoods east of the Anacostia River.
 The Douglass CLT has a racial equity outcome as well, given that the residents of Wards 7 and 8 are predominantly poor and African-American.
 Within 10 years, the Douglass CLT aims to acquire land under 750 homes, providing excellent stewardship of the properties and ensuring that the residents not only benefit from stable affordable housing (rental and homeownership), but are part of the decision-making about what happens in their own communities.
 The Douglass CLT and Permanent Affordability VISTA will, by assisting with the launch of the Douglass Community Land Trust, work to ensure that residents of the District of Columbia are able to strengthen the existing community and resist displacement that follows patterns of divestment and subsequent redevelopment.
 Apply to the Douglass Community Land Trust now!

 The mission of Jubilee Housing is to build diverse, compassionate communities that create opportunities for everyone to thrive.
 They reach this mission through the development and management of “justice housing” -deeply affordable housing in a resource rich neighborhood.
 They deliver or partner with other organizations to provide appropriate services to allow their residents and program participants to thrive.
 Services include out of school time programs for children and youth, support services for returning citizens, and a range of social service and financial coaching for low income and low wealth residents of Jubilee Housing.
 The VISTA project will provide research/support for initiatives designed to increase the availability of public financing for new affordable housing.
 The project will also support Jubilee and citywide initiatives designed to improve the quality and availability of out of school time programs for at risk youth.
 Finally, the project will work with city wide initiatives designed to facilitate successful outcomes for returning citizens -residents returning home after a period of incarceration.
-Apply to Jubilee Housing now!
+Position filled!

 Mi Casa, Inc.